frontenddogma/css-optimization-basics/manuscript/operation.md

 On a macro level, separation of concerns ensures that we develop using the appropriate technology (in the 90’s and 2000’s we’ve seen what solving design issues in HTML leads to) and know where to look when there are issues (we don’t want to address document-structural issues in JavaScript).

-For CSS that means to look beyond, to make sure to collect everything that’s related to the appearance of our site or app and have that in our style sheets.
-In a way separation of concerns is the basis for all optimization, because only that way do we know that our CSS is actually handled in style sheets (and not, as it happens, in HTML templates or JavaScript files).
+For CSS, that means to look beyond, to make sure we collect everything that’s related to the appearance of our site or app and have that in our style sheets.
+In a way, separation of concerns is the basis for all optimization—that way, we know that our CSS is actually handled in style sheets (and not in HTML templates or JavaScript files).

 On a micro and intra-style sheet level, there are now two options for separation of concerns.

-One, reflecting the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), is to separate all styles by functionality and to break them into modules, or blocks, or elements (BEM).
+One, reflecting the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), is to separate all styles by functionality and to break them into modules, blocks, or elements (BEM).

-Two is not to do anything, as we don’t have to do anything if we’re sorting selectors consistently (sorting will inherently lead to a modular order within our style sheets), and especially not _if_ we DRY our style sheets.
+Two is not to do anything, as we don’t have to do anything if we’re sorting selectors consistently (sorting will inherently lead to a modular order within our style sheets).
+This is especially true when we DRY our style sheets.
 As we’ll see, we can DRY up individual CSS modules, but we can also just DRY them up on the whole, something for which module separation is rather inconvenient.
 (This is another example of where our work requires a feeling for balance and priority.
 We might opt for a different approach when our projects are of a particularly large size.)

 T> Be cautious around [OOCSS](https://www.slideshare.net/stubbornella/object-oriented-css) (object-oriented CSS), [BEM](http://getbem.com/) (Block Element Modifier), [Atomic CSS](https://acss.io/), and similar conventions.
 Look very closely how they help, and how they hinder you.
 T>
 T> In a basic sense, what they do is address some of the problems of _complex_ web development, but they also curb freedom and possibilities.
 In some cases (Atomic CSS), they make only for fancier beginner-style code.
 T>
 T> When we’re asked to avoid the descendant selector (OOCSS), then great, no worries about inheritance (that’s the TSA writing CSS right there)—but also none of the incredible elegance achieved through contextual styling.
 When we shall avoid nested selectors (BEM), but “[in this case](http://getbem.com/faq/#can-a-block-modifier-affect-elements-) they are reasonable,” then we are not better off than before.
-When we must memorize more than 40 new classes (Atomic CSS) only to write the most presentational markup (the opposite of separation of concerns), then we negate quite _all_ the advantages of CSS and separation of concerns.
+When we must memorize more than 40 new classes (Atomic CSS) only to write the most presentational markup (the opposite of separation of concerns), then we negate _all_ the advantages of CSS and separation of concerns.

 ### Don’t Repeat Yourself

 The next maintainability pillar to optimize for is (avoidance of) repetition.
 When we think about selectors in terms of _grouped_ selectors (that is, `section` to be different from `section, div`), and when we assume declarations to be written so consistently as not to inadvertently repeat through different spellings (compare `outline: 0` and `outline: none`), there really is only one way to avoid repetition: through avoiding repeat _declarations_.

-Because we limit the number of places where a particular style is defined, most of the time that makes our style sheets more compact and maintainable.
+Limiting the number of places where a particular style is defined usually makes our style sheets more compact and maintainable.

 #### Using Declarations Just Once